RS Magerstein Gletscher

 Monte Magro

-The 3,273 m high Monte Magro mountain is very popular among hikers in summer and ski tourers in winter
+The 3,273 m high Monte Magro is a popular summer and winter hiking destination

 Suggest an edit/correction